King rose pattern

 Overview

-Kingsrose entered the Finnmark region with the acquisition of the Porsanger project in September 2021 and used funding from the BHP Xplor program to secure Exploration Licences across the remainder of the prospective greenstone belts (see more: ASX announcement 4th September 2023).
-The project comprises 290 Exploration Licences over an area of 2,378 square kilometres.
+Kingsrose entered the Finnmark region with the acquisition of the Porsanger Project in September 2021 and subsequently used funding from the BHP Xplor program to secure exploration licences across the broader greenstone belt system (see: ASX Announcement 4 September 2023).
+The project now comprises 290 Exploration Licences covering 2,378 square kilometres of prospective geology.

 Location